 Choosing the right lawn grass is key to a healthy, green yard that suits your lifestyle and Sydney’s climate.
-Here are some tips addressing the most common questions about popular Australian grasses, including Buffalo, Couch, Kikuyu, and Zoysia.
+Here are some tips addressing the most common questions about popular lawn grasses in Australia, including Buffalo, Couch, Kikuyu, and Zoysia—some of the most common grass types in Australia.

 1. Buffalo Grass (e.g., Sir Walter, Sapphire)

-Buffalo grass is a classic Australian favourite thanks to its resilience and soft, lush texture—ideal for family yards.
+Buffalo grass is a classic favourite among soft grasses in Australia, thanks to its resilience and lush texture—ideal for family yards.
+It’s also one of the most reliable lawn types in Australia.

 2. Couch Grass (e.g., TifTuf, Nullarbor)

-Also known as Bermuda grass, Couch is a fine-leaf grass prized for its toughness and rapid self-repair—perfect for sports fields and high-traffic areas.
+Also known as Bermuda grass, Couch is a popular grass type in Australia due to its toughness and fast repair rate.
+Among all australian lawn types, it’s a top choice for high-traffic use.

 3. Queensland Blue Couch